-- Further diamond drilling is expected to begin in October to test obvious gaps in the existing drill hole pattern.
-An updated Mineral Resource statement should be completed in October as well. - Metallurgical testing, using archived drill core from the 2016 and 2018 programs.
+- Diamond drilling has begun to test obvious gaps in the existing drill hole pattern.
+The Great Burnt deposit has an Indicated Mineral Resource of 550,000 tonnes grading 2.66% Cu, plus an Inferred Mineral Resource of 572,000 tonnes grading 2.41% Cu. - Metallurgical testing, using archived drill core from the 2016 and 2018 programs.
 The mineralogy of the Great Burnt copper deposit is simple, and no major obstacles to the development of a satisfactory metallurgical process are anticipated.
 This work will be followed by a Preliminary Economic Analysis (PEA) of a potential mining operation.

-Additionally, the Company plans further exploration on the 12-kilometre long Great Burnt property, which includes the South Pond "A" Zone with an Indicated Mineral Resource of 47,000 tonnes grading 1.77% Cu and 1.61 g/t Au, plus an Inferred Mineral Resource of 191,000 tonnes of 1.55% Cu and 1.06 g/t Au.
+Additionally, the Company plans further exploration on the 12-kilometre long Great Burnt property, which includes the South Pond "A" Zone with an Indicated Mineral Resource of 219,000 tonnes grading 1.26% Cu and 1.01 g/t Au, plus an Inferred Mineral Resource of 203,000 tonnes of 1.09% Cu and 0.98 g/t Au.
 The 1,100-metre long South Pond "B" zone comprises only gold mineralization with drill intercepts of up to 4.75 g/t Au over 4.33 metres (true width 3.0 metres) and 1.16 g/t Au over 28 metres (true width approximately 25 metres).
 Both zones are open at depth.

-Crawford Nickel/VMS Property - Northern Ontario
+Crawford VMS Property - Northern Ontario